michaelgale/ldraw-py/README.md

 A utility package for creating, modifying, and reading LDraw files and data structures.

+LDraw is an open standard for LEGO® CAD software.
+It is based on a hierarchy of elements describing primitive shapes up to complex LEGO models and scenes.

 ## Installation

 The **ldraw-py** package can be installed directly from the source code: